minprog/platforms/code_tools/4 profilers/index.md

 And finally, some advice:

 * If performance does not meaningfully improve and the code quality degrades, the change is not worth it.
-* If performance does meaninfully improve, it's a win.
+* If performance does meaningfully improve, it's a win.
 Code quality comes second for this assignment.
 * Zoom out every now and then.
 Don't get too caught up in small functions, but think about the program as a whole.
 * Get creative.
 Is searching for an empty spot really needed?
-And what about copying?

 ## What to do